 First Nations Community Wellness Diploma

-If you are employed as a social services worker within a First Nation/Aboriginal community and want to build on your knowledge base and develop skills to enhance your effectiveness, you will find that this academically rigorous program of studies has been developed in response to needs of communities such as yours.
+If you are employed as a social services worker within an Indigenous community and want to build on your knowledge base and develop skills to enhance your effectiveness, you will find that this academically rigorous program of studies has been developed in response to needs of communities such as yours.

 This program is a partnership initiative between Access and Aboriginal Focus Programs, Extended Education, The University of Manitoba, and the Manitoba Community Wellness Working Group (MCWWG).

 Acceptance into the First Nations Community Wellness Diploma is based on a selection process.

 - You are employed or plan future employment in the Social Services field

 - An assessment is made from the information on your application